-Such mechanisms can be staged, e.g. by referring first to published documentation which is available online to the Customer before making direct communications mechanisms available, and may take the form of phone numbers, e-mail addresses, online contact forms, chat systems or any other methods that allow the Customer to establish direct communications with a representative of the CSP and with the Data Protection Point of Contact as described in Section 5.8.2 below.
+Such mechanisms can be staged, e.g. by referring first to published documentation which is available online to the Customer before making direct communications mechanisms available, and may take the form of phone numbers, e-mail addresses, online contact forms, chat systems or any other methods that allow the Customer to establish direct communications with a representative of the CSP and with the Data Protection Point of Contact as described in Section 5.9 of this Code.

-• [5.7.B] CSP shall establish and make available to Customer communication channels by which the Customer may address its questions and requests regarding data protection measures.
+[5.7.B] CSP shall establish and make available to Customer communication channels by which the Customer may address its questions and requests regarding data protection measures.

 Furthermore, the CSP shall cooperate in good faith with the Customer in order to assist the Customer to comply with its obligations pursuant to Articles 32 to 36 GDPR, taking into account the nature of processing and the information available to the CSP.
-The CSP shall document and make available to the Customer its policies and procedures that govern its cooperation with the Customer, including any communications channels or standardised interactive interfaces or Customer Portals available to the Customer for this purpose.
+The CSP may charge reasonable costs for assistance that go beyond its obligations as a processor under the GDPR.
+The CSP shall document and make available to the Customer its policies and procedures that govern its cooperation with the Customer, including any communications channels or standardised interactive interfaces or Customer

+Portals available to the Customer for this purpose.
 The CSP may provide such assistance in the form of standard documentation or audit reports available to all Customers, or in the form of standardised interactive interfaces or Customer Portals available to all Customers.

-• [5.7.C] CSP shall establish documented procedures to assist Customer with Data Protection Impact Assessment.
+[5.7.C] CSP shall establish documented procedures to assist Customer with Data Protection Impact Assessment.